JanWood2013/JanEngineering/README.md

 ***JanEngineering***
 -------------------
-I want to be a race engineer in F1 (Formula 1) and here I share you what I am doing to get a job there!
+I want to be an race engineer in F1 (Formula 1) and here I share you what I am doing to get a job there!
 (If an **image looks strange**, look for it on GitHub/My Profile/JanEngineering, time and date = my local time zone (Germany))
 🔗GitHub: https://github.com/JanWood2013